Cody-Howell/AgenticSearchDiscussion/README.md

 #### Estimates:

 Rubric items:
-- item 1 with description
+- Tests in pipeline
-- item 2 with description
+- Linting in pipeline

 Features:
 - feature 4 with description